Talented stars, killer physiques.Read article

-A flat, atrophied butt doesn’t just look bad in jeans or swimsuits—it’s also likely contributing to your tight hips and back problems.
-If not, it soon will be.
-That’s because a flat butt is a symptom of tight hips and hamstrings, the result of poor glutes activation.
+A ‘Flat ass‘ is the new ‘fat ass’!
+Yes, all across social media male and females alike are flaunting their lower bodies to gain more attention and change how we see our bottoms.
+Cue in Sir Mix-A-Lot song.
+A flat, atrophied butt doesn’t just look bad in jeans or swimsuits—it’s also contributing factor to tight hips and a variety of back problems.
+And if hasn’t already just wait, it soon will be.
+That’s because a flat butt is a symptom of tight hips and hamstrings, the result of poor glute activation.
 In an ideal world, they all work together to stabilize the pelvis and produce many years of fluid movement.
+But how do you change this? and are some effective exercises for glutes?

 Walk more.
-Squeeze your glutes one at a time throughout the day and perform this beginner glutes workout to rid yourself of flat-ass syndrome.
+Squeeze your glutes one at a time throughout the day and incorporate these beginner exercises for glutes in your lower body workout to rid yourself of flat-ass syndrome.

 Pete Williams is a N.A.S.M.-certified personal trainer and the author or co-author of a number of books on performance and training.